 United States of America, ex rel.
 Jennifer Cook and Sally Gaither v.
-Integrated Behavioral Health, Inc., NHC HealthCare/Moulton, LLC, et al., Case No. 2:20-CV-00877-AMM (N.D.
-Ala.)
+Integrated Behavioral Health, Inc., NHC HealthCare/Moulton, LLC, et al., Case No. 2:20-CV-00877-AMM(N.D.Ala.)
 This is a qui tam case originally filed under seal on June 22, 2020.
 The United States declined intervention on March 1, 2021.
 Thereafter, the Plaintiffs filed an amended Complaint against Dr. Sanja Malhotra, Integrated Behavioral Health, Inc. and other entities that Dr. Malhotra was alleged to own or in which he allegedly had a financial interest.
 The Complaint also named multiple skilled nursing facilities as Defendants, including NHC Healthcare/Moulton, LLC, an affiliate of National HealthCare Corporation.
 The Complaint alleged that nurse practitioners affiliated with Dr. Malhotra provided free services to the facilities in exchange for referrals to entities owned by or in which Dr. Malhotra had a financial interest in violation of the False Claims Act and Anti-Kickback Statute.
 NHC Healthcare/Moulton, LLC denied the allegations and filed a motion to dismiss on November 4, 2021.
 On January 28, 2022, the district court stayed this matter and administratively terminated the motion to dismiss pending the U.S. Supreme Court's review of a petition for certiorari filed in an unrelated matter but involving one of the legal arguments raised in the motion to dismiss.
 Thereafter, the U.S. Supreme Court denied the petition for certiorari in the unrelated matter.
 As a result, NHC Healthcare/Moulton, LLC renewed its motion to dismiss.
-The District Court granted NHC Healthcare/Moulton's Motion to Dismiss, along with other pending Motions to Dismiss, and entered an Order of Dismissal on March 23, 2023 and an Amended Order of Dismissal on April 20, 2023, which dismissed the case in its entirety with prejudice with respect to the claims asserted by the Plaintiffs filed a Notice of Appeal on April 20, 2023 to appeal the dismissal to the United States Court of Appeals for the Eleventh Circuit.
-On December 21, 2023, the Eleventh Circuit final.
+The District Court granted NHC Healthcare/Moulton's Motion to Dismiss, along with other pending Motions to Dismiss, and entered an Order of Dismissal on March 23, 2023 and an Amended Order of Dismissal on April 4, 2023, which dismissed the case in its entirety with prejudice with respect to the claims asserted by the Plaintiffs.
+The Plaintiffs filed a Notice of Appeals for the Eleventh Circuit.
+On December 21, 2023, the Eleventh Circuit entered an Order affirming the District Court's dismissal of the claims.
+The t